Unique holiday ideas for single parents and their children

 2. Iceland in winter

-Whilst you are there, make the most of Iceland’s other unique natural phenomena, such as the crystal blue ice caves or the hot springs in the South of the island.
+Travelling Iceland is by car is one of the best ways to make the most of your trip.
+It gives you flexibility to draw up your own itinerary and see as much as possible of Iceland’s other unique natural phenomena, such as the crystal blue ice caves or the hot springs in the South of the island.
 The thermal springs of Laugarvatn will no doubt be a big hit with kids as they will enjoy bathing in the warm lake whilst it is freezing outside.
 There are other hot springs in Iceland, such as Gamia Laugin (Secret Lagoon) in Fludir, but Laugarvatn is the best suited place for families, with many other exciting activities nearby.

 All around the island you and the kids will be treated to views of waterfalls, Icelandic horses, and lava fields.
 And the best part is that in the winter there are very few tourists.